apollographql/apollo-ios/docs/source/tutorial/tutorial-obtain-schema.md

     ![all targets unchecked in dialog](images/dont_add_to_target.png)

+    You don't need to add the schema to any targets, because it is only used to generate code that _is_ added to targets.

 Your server's schema is now available locally.
-It defines what it's possible to request from your server.
-Next, you'll create your first **operation** against the schema, which fetches or updates information in your graph.
+Next, you'll [create your first operation against the schema](./tutorial-execute-query).